Middle School Sports FAQ

 What do I need to do in order for my son or daughter to be eligible to participate?

-You will need to complete the online FamilyID registration and your son/daughter must have a physical completed by their doctor.
-The PIAA Section 6 form is to be filled out by a physician after a physical.
+You will need to complete the online Big Teams registration and your son/daughter must have a physical completed by their doctor.
+The PIAA Section 7 form is to be filled out by a physician after a physical.
 Each student-athlete must have a physical each academic year and it must be performed and dated 6/1 or later for the upcoming school year to be valid.
 All student-athletes also must take an ImPACT baseline test prior to participating.
-ImPACT baselines will be offered by the school or may be completed by a physician's office.
-If done by a physician, a copy of the baseline results must be submitted with the physical.
 Please feel free to ask if you have any questions.

-How many days per week do MS sports meet?
+How many days per week do middle school sports meet?

-MS Sports meet, in general, every school day Monday - Friday (typically no practice on days off from school as well as half-days) during the season from approximately 2:45-4:30.
+Middle school sports meet, in general, every school day Monday - Friday.
+Practice is not held on days off from school, as well as half-days during the season.
+Practice runs from approximately 2:45-4:30.
 Outdoor sports are weather dependent, and since we have limited gym space and many teams on campus, indoor practice space is unusual.

 How do I find out if a practice or game is canceled?